permguard/permguard/www/content/docs/0.0.x/policy-as-code/authz-api.md

 The `policy store` is required to load policies, schemas, and other related data necessary to build the authorization model.

-This is provided as an input to the Authorization Api.
+This is provided as an input to the AuthZApi.

 ```json
 {